Montessori Children’s House

 In keeping with the Montessori philosophy, the children have opportunities to focus on various aspects of the world around them, ranging from international and national topics, to community and family events.
 The children and parents share celebrations of National Days and aspects of their own and other cultures.
 Children also develop a knowledge and appreciation of traditional Australian culture.

-The Montessori Children’s House (MCH) was started in 1977 by an enthusiastic group of parents wishing a Montessori centre for their children.
+The Montessori Children’s House (MCH) was started in 1977 by an enthusiastic group of parents wishing for a Montessori centre for their children.
 It is a Kindergarten affiliated with the Lady Gowrie Community Kindergartens and a member of the Montessori Australia Foundation.

 The Montessori Children’s House has been approved as a Kindergarten Program Provider under the Queensland Kindergarten Funding Scheme (QKFS).